GerritCodeReview/aws-gerrit/single-master/README.md

 * `SERVICE_STACK_NAME`: Optional.
 Name of the service stack. `gerrit-service` by default.
 * `GERRIT_INSTANCE_ID`: Optional.
 Identifier for the Gerrit instance. "gerrit-single-master" by default.
+* `GERRIT_VOLUME_ID` : Optional.
+Id of an extisting EBS volume.
+If empty, a new volume for Gerrit data will be created
+* `GERRIT_VOLUME_SNAPSHOT_ID` : Optional.
+Ignored if GERRIT_VOLUME_ID is not empty.
+Id of the EBS volume snapshot used to create new EBS volume for Gerrit data.
+* `GERRIT_VOLUME_SIZE_IN_GIB`: Optional.
+The size of the Gerrit data volume, in GiBs. `10` by default.

 ### 2 - Deploy